BetterThanTomorrow/calva/docs/readthedocs/source/paredit.md

 <kbd>alt</kbd> <kbd>backspace</kbd> | **Force Delete Backward** | Deletes one character backwards, even if it will unbalance a form. <br> ![](_static/images/paredit/force-backspace.gif)
 <kbd>alt</kbd> <kbd>delete</kbd>    | **Force Delete Forward** | Deletes one character forwards, even if it will unbalance a form. <br> ![](_static/images/paredit/force-delete.gif)

-NB: **Strict mode is disabled by default.** If you enable it, the backspace and delete keys won't let you remove parentheses or brackets so they become unbalanced.
-To force a delete anyway, use the supplied commands for that.
-Strict mode can be switched on by by configuring `calva.paredit.defaultKeyMap` to `strict`.
+NB: **Strict mode is enabled by default.** Disable it at your own peril.
+Strict mode can be switched off by by configuring `calva.paredit.defaultKeyMap` to `original`.